ThyChristiansen/gallery/README.md

 * Swap the image with the description on click.
     - To do this, I will use Conditional Rendering.
 I create a function `handleClickPicture` in the `GalleryItem.js` file to when the user click on each picture, it's description will show up.

+* Like button on click
+    - I make it the same way with the description.